Updated 27 November 2009

 Introduction:

 You may have seen a number of beginner telescopes (both on line and in stores like Wal Mart) that have features that will locate objects for you (many of these claim object databases including thousands of objects to locate and view).
-The scopes I recommend below do not locate objects (you have to manually find the objects).
-Why do I not recommend beginner class scopes with object location (often called "go to" scopes) functions?
+All but one of the scopes that I recommend below do not locate objects (you have to manually find the objects).
+Why do I not generally recommend beginner class scopes with object location (often called "go to" scopes) functions?
 The bottom line is that entry level scopes with this feature are not very good at actually placing the desired object into the telescope's low power eyepiece.
-Some are better than others and all will get you close to where you want to be, but in my experience in the field scopes with these features are more of a source of frustration.
+Some are better than others and most will get you close to where you want to be, but in my experience in the field scopes with these features are more of a source of frustration.
 In addition, the object location feature can add $100 - $200 to the price tag of an entry level scope.
-For beginner telescopes, it is far better in my opinion to get a basic telescope that emphasizes quality viewing as compared to one that can find things for you.
+For beginner telescopes, it is better in my opinion to get a basic telescope that emphasizes quality viewing as compared to one that can find things for you.
 Learning your way around the sky is part of the fun of astronomy and it will increase your overall enjoyment of the hobby.
 Also, for $400 (the typical cost of an entry level go to scope) you can get a manual scope with far greater viewing capabilities as compared to a go to telescope.
 Based on all of this my recommendation is to start with a traditional manual telescope.
+That said, I realize that some people may want a scope that can locate objects for you (I've included one example below).
 You can read much more about what to expect in my article Advice for First Time Telescope Buyers.

 On this page I list several scopes that are excellent choices for a first instrument.
 For each scope I will describe what makes them good choices.
-All of the scopes below are within the budgets of just about everyone (from around $125 to around $500 including shipping), so you won't have to worry about taking out an equity loan to get started in astronomy!
+All of the scopes below are within the budgets of just about everyone (from around $60 to around $500 including shipping), so you won't have to worry about taking out an equity loan to get started in astronomy!
 Why take my advice?
-I've been into astronomy since 1973 and have used many telescopes during that time (also I recently built my own Backyard Observatory) .
+I've been into astronomy since 1973 (read about how I got started in astronomy here).
+I have used many telescopes during that time and I also built my own Backyard Observatory.
+If interested you can also check out a sampling of my astrophotography work.
 I have used Orion products since 1984 and have purchased many of their products over the years (I own several of the telescopes listed below).
-The products are well made, the company was founded by an amateur astronomer and the customer service is excellent.
+The Orion scopes are among the very best performers in their respective price classes, the company was founded by an amateur astronomer and the customer service is excellent.
 Finally, astronomy is a lifelong hobby for me and I enjoy assisting those who are just starting out.

-Top Recommendation: Orion SkyQuest XT6 Classic Dobsonian Telescope
+Top Recommendation: Orion SkyQuest XT6 Classic Dobsonian Telescopehttp://www.awltovhc.com/mn97ltxlrpAECFKBKDACBGCFFKK

 This scope is my #1 overall recommendation for a number of reasons: